Clear House Accountants Clear House Accountants

 Due to misuse or corruption, the government has introduced notable changes to the existing procedure over time.
 According to the latest update, the landlords are now required to present evidence of any violation of the lease terms by the leaseholder before they can issue a legal ‘section 146 notice’.

-However, your landlord cannot issue a section 146 notice if you have not admitted violating the terms of the lease.
-Moreover, the landlord can not issue such a section, if you do not agree that you owe the money.
-If the tribunal has not made any final decision, it will also prevent the issuance of such section.
+However, your landlord cannot issue a Section 146 notice if you have not admitted to violating the terms of the lease.ย Moreover, the landlord can not issue such a section if you do not agree that you owe the money.
+If the tribunal has not made any final decision, it will also prevent the issuance of such a section.

 • The leaseholder has admitted violation of the terms of the lease and also agrees with the amount that is due

-• The tribunal holds the leaseholder guilty for violating the terms of the lease
+• The tribunal holds the leaseholder guilty of violating the terms of the lease

 DISCLAIMER

 Our experienced accountants have curated a guide to help you get a comprehensive understanding of the service charges.
 Furthermore, this guide will cover other various legislations around it.
 However, this guide does not provide an extensive interpretation of the law.
 Courts can only provide such interpretations.
-This guide does not cover every case as some cases are more complicated than others.
-If you want to have a better understanding of your rights and obligations, you can speak to our service charge accountants.
+This guide does not cover every case, as some cases are more complicated than others.
+If you want to have a better understanding of your rights and obligations, you can speak to our service charges accountant.

 While preparing this extensive guide, we have kept two main parties under consideration.
 One, who is liable to pay and secondly, charge variable services charges and administration charges (landlords and leaseholders).
 We will mention specifically if a particular clause is not aimed at leaseholders or tenants.